What you need to know

 How do I object to my valuation?

 Ratepayers have a right under section 16,17 & 18 of the Valuation Act 1960 to object to the property valuation.
 Any objections must be lodged within 2 (two) months of the rate notice being issued.
+Should you wish to formally object to the valuation, you may do so by visiting the Valuer-General Victoria (VGV) online portal and submitting your application for review.

 Any questions around valuations can be discussed directly with our valuation team on 9243 8888.